Maximizing Conversion Rates with Effective Customer Review Strategies

 • 30% of consumers become skeptical and suspect censorship or faked reviews when there are no bad reviews.

-• those who take the time to read bad reviews are 67% more likely to convert – shoppers who look for negative reviews are typically highly engaged in the pre-purchase research.
+• Those who take the time to read bad reviews are 67% more likely to convert.
+Shoppers who look for negative reviews are typically highly engaged in the pre-purchase research.

-3. Enable feedback for ratings
+Enable feedback for ratings

-You need feedback.
+It would be best if you had feedback.
 No, I’m not talking about the reviews themselves – you already know that.

 I’m talking about the reviews of the reviews.

 Zappos.com lets users rate reviews.
-(Visual emphasis mine.)

-4. Optimize customer-submitted visual content
+Optimize customer-submitted visual content

 Consider these numbers from ProductReviews: